An Additive-Noise Approximation to Keller-Segel-Dean-Kawasaki Dynamics: Local Well-Posedness of Paracontrolled Solutions: Noise Enhancement

 \subsection{Existence and Regularity of Stochastic Objects}

-In this section, we define the notion of an iterated It\^{o} integral with heterogeneity $\srdet$ and discuss in Lemma~\ref{lem:isometry_argument} how it can be controlled by passing to real space.
-Subsequently, we introduce Nelson's estimate (Lemma~\ref{lem:Nelson_estimate}) and derive a general criterion of existence for stochastic objects taking values in Besov spaces, Lemma~\ref{lem:existence_criterion}.
+In this subsection we define the notion of an iterated It\^{o} integral (Definition~\ref{def:iterated_Ito}), introduce It\^{o}'s isometry (Lemma~\ref{lem:Ito_isometry}) and Nelson's estimate (Lemma~\ref{lem:Nelson_estimate}).
+We further define an iterated It\^{o} integral with mollification and heterogeneity (Definition~\ref{def:iterated_Ito_mollification_heterogeneity}), discuss in Lemma~\ref{lem:isometry_argument} how those can be controlled by passing to real space and then introduce an interpolation argument to show that mollified iterated It\^{o} integrals converge to their un-mollified counterparts (Lemma~\ref{lem:isometry_interpolation}).
+Finally we derive a general criterion of existence for stochastic objects taking values in Besov spaces (Lemma~\ref{lem:existence_criterion}).
 See also~\cite{mourrat_weber_xu_16,gubinelli_perkowski_17} for different instances of the same arguments.